-Last year’s Rookie of the Year race was intriguing… kind of.
-It was intriguing in that there were two players who became bonafide superstars in this league as soon as they stepped on the court, in Luka Dončić and Trae Young.
+It's not that last year's rookies were typical, either.
+Last year’s Rookie of the Year race was certainly intriguing, in that there were two players who became bonafide superstars in this league as soon as they stepped on the court, in Luka Dončić and Trae Young.
+Looking ahead, it looks as though the votes were given to the right guy.
+Dončić won by a significant margin and has since blossomed into a legitimate MVP candidate in just his second year, while Young is scoring at will and from wherever he chooses to pull up.

 1. Ja Morant, Memphis Grizzlies